test-prof/test-prof/docs/let_it_be.md

 let(:user) { @user }
 ```

-To fix the `FrozenError` one of the following methods should be applied:
+To fix the `FrozenError`:

-- add `reload: true`/`refind`: true, typically it's significantly faster to reload the model than to re-create it from scratch before each example (two or even three orders of magnitude in some cases)
+- add `reload: true`/`refind: true`, it pacifies leakage detection and prevents leakage itself.
+Typically it's significantly faster to reload the model than to re-create it from scratch before each example (two or even three orders of magnitude faster in some cases)
-- add `freeze: false` to those models that are being modified in a way that is highly unlikely to affect other examples.
-USE WITH CAUTION - it's a time bomb, you don't know for sure when "highly unlikely" flips to "possibly"
 - rewrite problematic test code

+In the case when modification is deliberate, it's possible to disable leakage detection individually with `freeze: false` `let_it_be` option, or for the whole example group with `let_it_be_defrost: true` RSpec metadata.

+NOTE: If the code under test or the test code calls `reload` on models, the example will fail.
+To avoid this, set `reload: true` on corresponding `let_it_be` definitions.

 ## Aliases